2020 New York Yankees season: 2020

 On September 17, the Yankees became the first team in MLB history to hit six plus home runs in each of their previous three games.
 While facing the Toronto Blue Jays in the last game of a three-game series, they hit five home runs in one inning (the fourth), tying an MLB record.
 This marks just the fourth time in MLB history that a team has hit six or more home runs in three consecutive games, hitting 19 total.

 Highlights of the regular season included DJ LeMahieu finishing the season with a major league-leading .364 average.
 Luke Voit also topped the majors with 22 home runs.
-They are the first pair of teammates to lead the MLB in batting average and home runs since Hank Aaron (.355) and Eddie Mathews (46 HR) for the 1959 Milwaukee Braves.
+They are the first pair of teammates to lead MLB in batting average and home runs since Hank Aaron (.355) and Eddie Mathews (46 HR) for the 1959 Milwaukee Braves.
 LeMahieu is the 4th Yankee to lead the majors in hitting and the 9th Yankee to win an AL batting title.
 LeMahieu is also the second player ever to win a batting title in each league.